I think it is fair to say that 2021-onwards has been the turning point for the Honda Forza range.

-This scooter has seen quite a few upgrades for 2021 to help maintain it as a great mid-sized maxi-scooter option, but is this fun yet sophisticated large scooter still packing enough punch for an A2-friendly maxi-scooter?
+This scooter has seen quite a few upgrades to help maintain it as a great mid-sized maxi-scooter option, but is this fun yet sophisticated large scooter still packing enough punch for an A2-friendly maxi-scooter?

 Undeniably, the key change to the Forza this year is the engine.
 The previous 300 version housed a 279cc engine, this time around we have a 330cc engine, which sees an increase in capacity by 51cc and an extra 2.3kw in power.
 Further still to save a bit of weight the crankshaft is now 10% lighter.

 This new 330cc engine itself is a liquid-cooled single-cylinder, 4-valve, single overhead cam that produces 28.8hp at 7,500rpm and 31.5nm of torque at 5,250rpm.

 The new eSP+ Honda motor is designed with being efficient too and you should expect around 80 miles per gallon, so with a full 11.7-litre fuel tank, you can expect around 200 miles or more on a full tank.